 Iowa Roots, Global Impact (2007–2008)

 George Washington Carver began life humbly, but became one of the first renowned African American scientists.
 Born a slave, Carver moved to Iowa in 1890 to enroll at Simpson College in Indianola.
 Encouraged by his art teacher, he transferred to Iowa State University the next year to study agriculture.
 In 1896, he left Iowa for Alabama to head the new Agriculture Department at Tuskegee Institute.
 In addition to educating students, he taught southern farmers about crop rotation, animal care, food preservation, farming technology, soil maintenance, and self-sustainable farms.
-Carver also studied chemurgy (biomechanical engineering), the study of chemical and industrial use of raw materials.
+Carver also studied chemurgy (biomechanical engineering).
 This allowed him to develop hundreds of new food and non-food uses for peanuts, sweet potatoes and soybeans.

 More Than Just a Game (2007)